DinoChiesa/Gemini-Function-Calling/README.md

 coherent response.
 This back-and-forth can continue for multiple iterations.
-In each response, if Gemini thinks (a) that it does not have enough information to provide a complete response, and (b) that getting information from the tools your app has access to, can help produce a correct answer, it will tell your app that, by sending back "functionCall" elements in the response as shown above.
+In each response, if Gemini thinks (a) that it does not have enough information to provide a complete response, and (b) that getting information from the tools your app has access to, can help produce a more correct or complete answer, it will tell your app that, by sending back "functionCall" elements in the response as shown above.

 Depending on the number of tools you register and the query you pass in, your app may need